stijnrommens/pioreactor-ph-reading/README.md

 Atlas Scientific offers the EZO pH circuit that outputs a digital signal (I2C or UART) from an analog pH electrode.

-This is a simple Pioreactor plugin that returns pH readings at a set duration from connected Atlas Scientific EZO pH circuits, connected to a Thermo Scientific Orion Single Junction Combination pH Electrode.
+This is a simple Pioreactor plugin that returns pH readings from the connected Atlas Scientific EZO pH circuit, connected to a Thermo Scientific Orion Single Junction Combination pH Electrode.
+This plugin also includes options for pH control and calibration.

 ## Install from source